March 08, 2014 by

 Links are fundamental to being found on the internet.
 They prove “authority.”
-They are a critical component to search engines in determining page rank.
+They are a primary criteria to search engines in determining page rank.

-Links demonstrate a truth about business: What you say about yourself is not as important as what others say about you.
+Links demonstrate truths about business: People like to do business with people they know.
+What you say about yourself is not as important as what others say about you.

 To see who links to your site, there are a number of online tools.

 Like anything that has value, people try to game the system.
 Spammers have been known to load the back end of their websites with back links.
-Recent search algorithm are cracking down and take into account those who genuinely earn links and discredit ones who try to trick the search engines.
+Recent search algorithm have reportedly cracked down and take into account those who genuinely earn links and discredit ones who try to trick the search engines.

 - BEGIN BY CREATING A LIST OF HIGH VALUE LINKS: A simple way to begin is to search keywords that matter for your business; Note the websites that appears in top positions.

-- CONDUCT AN INTERVIEW ON YOUR WEBSITE: An interview with a thought leader in your industry is likely to be shared by others in your field creating links with relevant sites.
+- CONDUCT AN INTERVIEW ON YOUR WEBSITE: An interview with a thought leader in your industry is likely to attract attention.
+It’s also likely to be shared by others in your field creating links with relevant sites.

 - GUEST BLOG: When you write a blog for other sites in your category, you receive a link as the author.
-For example, I write blogs for colleagues of mine: Mark Schaefer and his Grow blog, Mike Moran on Biznology and Rutgers CMD as part of their MBA faculty.
+For example, I write blogs for colleagues: Mark Schaefer and his Grow blog, Mike Moran on Biznology and Rutgers CMD as part of their MBA faculty where we all teach.